logo

 There are three tiers: Classic, Platinum and VIP.

 A custody fee of 0.12% is charged on Classic accounts and Platinum accounts.
-For VIP account holders, that drops to 0.08%.
+For VIP account holders, that drops to 0.08%, but you'll need to have more than £1m invested to qualify for a VIP account.
+You'll need at least £200k to be able to qualify for a Platinum account.

 Saxo’s old monthly minimum of £7.95 has now been scrapped as part of its revamped pricing.
 That’s an improvement for those with smaller portfolios who may previously have been worrying about paying over the odds.
 If you have £40k invested now, you’ll be paying annual custody fees of £48 (- it used to be £95.40).
 As a comparison, with interactive investor, you’ll pay £59.88.
 If you place more than 3 trades per quarter, you’re exempt from custody charges at IG, otherwise it’s £96 p.a.